The Trouble with Spies: Production

 The film was financed entirely by Home Box Office, the first production of the pay cable channel’s new theatrical motion picture division. the film, initially titled Trouble at the Royal Rose, was greenlit in the Spring of 1983 and the film had a $6-million budget.

 Michael Caine was initially offered $1 million to play the role of Appleton Porter However, Caine turned down the role and actor Donald Sutherland took the part instead.

 Based on a novel titled "Apple spy in the sky", one of several spy spoof novels featuring agent Appelton-Porter by author Marc Lovell, all of which feature apple puns, the film was originally to be titled "Trouble at the Royal Rose" (being the name of the British-run Ibiza guesthouse where Appleton-Porter puts up), but by April 1984, it was announced that the title had changed to "The Trouble with Spys", using a deliberate misspelling supposedly because it would look better on theatre marquees.
 Nevertheless, the trailer "corrected" the spelling to 'spies', as did contemporary posters and as still do most current references, including IMDB and Rotten Tomatoes.

-Home media

-After limited theatrical release HBO Video issued The Trouble With Spies ISBN 1-55803-0255 on VHS, in 1993.
-It was released on streaming, but not DVD or Blu-ray.

 The poster illustration depicts a Volkswagen Beetle with convertible top yet the film only features the Citroën 2CV.